Olex2/help/gui/EN/info/bad_reflections.md

 You may choose to omit a reflection totally by pressing the OMIT link.
 This will insert the appropriate OMIT instruction.

 ## Omit a particular instance of a reflection
 You can also choose to omit a particular reflection (e.g. because it was under the beam-stop).
 To do so, click the <a href=edithkl>Edit Reflections</a> link at the bottom of the list of bad reflections.
 This will bring up a window with all the reflections in your reflection file, grouped by equivalent reflections.
-By adding the minus symbol '-' in front of a particular reflections, this reflection will be moved to the bottom of the .hkl file (after the '0 0 0' instruction, which tells the refinement program to ignore it.
+By adding the minus symbol '-' in front of a particular reflections, this reflection will be moved to the bottom of the hkl file (after the '0 0 0' instruction, which tells the refinement program to ignore it.

 # Exclude hkl
 Conditions for reflections to be excluded can be set here